-This is a self-study course that is assessed by a final examination and provides an overview of the field of culinary arts and is designed to provide a snapshot of the fundamentals of the culinary profession as well as background on the theories that apply to the use of ingredients and preparation of foods.
+Version 1 and 2: This is self-study instruction is assessed by a final examination and provides an overview of the field of culinary arts and is designed to provide a snapshot of the fundamentals of the culinary profession as well as background on the theories that apply to the use of ingredients and preparation of foods.
 Major topices include: knowledge and skills chefs need to operate and manage a food service operation, preparation of a variety of foods, and management areas such as food safety, sanitation, menu creation, recipe conversion, inventory and cost control.

 Version 1: In the associate/certificate degree category, 3 semester hours in Culinary Arts (1/15).
 Version 2: In the lower division/associate degree category, 3 semester hours in Culinary Arts, Culinary Management, or Food and Beverage Management (1/20 revalidation).